wearehanno/riggings/README.md

 ## Deploying it to Netlify

-We used to deploy this site to a regular Linux server, but it was too much hassle.
-Purpose built static site hosting services like [Netlify](https://www.netlify.com/) are a much better option.
+We used to deploy staging sites server, but it was too much hassle.
+We've settled on [Netlify](https://www.netlify.com/) because it makes our life far easier and takes care of the grunt work for us.

-1. Go to Netlify and connect your GitHub account, then select the repository you'd like to deploy
+1. Go to [Netlify](https://www.netlify.com/) and connect your GitHub account.
+Select the repository you'd like to deploy.
-2. In the settings modal, choose which branch you'd like to deploy and leave the **Directory** set to `/build`.
+2. In the **settings** modal
+  - choose which branch you'd like to deploy
+  - leave the **Directory** set to `/build`.
-3. In the **Build Command** field, enter `npm run build`.
+3. In the **Build Command** field, enter `rake build`.

 Feel free to set up a password to protect the build and give it a custom URL.

-_Netlify automatically looks for `package.json` files, `.gemfiles` and `bower.json`, so there's very little that we actually need to set up.
-This build command will run the `build` task configured in the [`package.json`](./package.json)._
+_Netlify automatically looks for `.gemfiles` and the `bower.json`, and runs them, so there's very little that we actually need to set up._

 ## Optionally, configure notifications and connectors

 Keep clients and team members updated at every step of the process.
-We use Slack massively, and pipe lots of notifications into a project room where our team and clients can discuss things.
-Check out the [Netlify Webhooks documentation](https://www.netlify.com/docs/webhooks) for details.
+We live inside Slack, and pipe lots of notifications into a project room where our team and clients can discuss things.
+Check out the [Netlify Webhooks documentation](https://www.netlify.com/docs/webhooks) for details (takes 2 minutes to configure).

+# Additional configuration and notes

 ## Running Tests